Tuesday, 30 December 2014

 Procurement of Funds

-Allocation of funds with prudence
+Allocation of Funds with Prudence

-Profit maximisation
+Profit Maximisation

-Capital management
+Capital Management

-Saturday 20 December 2014
+Saturday, 20 December 2014

 What is Depreciation and How to Calculate Depreciation?

-Meaning of Depreciation
+Definition and Meaning of Depreciation

 It is the process of transferring the cost of the asset into expenses over its lifespan.

-Need for charging Depreciation
+Need for Charging Depreciation

-• As capital is invested in procuring the assets, it needs to be recovered through sale price of your product.
-So, the depreciation value is added to cost of production in determining the sale price of the product.
+• So, the depreciation value is to be added to the cost of production in determining the sale price of the product.
 By charging depreciation, you are recovering the value of the assets proportionately each year throughout their expected lifespan.
+If the asset is sold within its lifespan, the difference between the remaining value of the asset and its sale proceeds is treated as a loss on sale of assets.

 How to calculate Depreciation